 Complete coursework anywhere through our asynchronous course design, reinforced by substantive faculty engagement.

 Our online courses are taught by faculty who are committed to your professional and spiritual growth.
 In addition to the carefully crafted learning activities, our faculty are substantively engaged throughout the course delivery.
 Students don’t just have professors, they have mentors who invest in them throughout the program and often remain connected long after graduation.

-The core curriculum (66 credits) is a collection of courses common to all majors that sharpen students’ intellectual skills, help them critically engage with new ideas, guide them to articulate biblical perspectives on cultural forces, events, and ideas, and compel them to display virtues that are consistent with biblical teaching.
+The core curriculum (66 credits) is a collection of courses common to all majors that sharpen students’ intellectual skills, help you critically engage with new ideas, guide you to articulate biblical perspectives on cultural forces, events, and ideas, and compel you to display virtues that are consistent with biblical teaching.
 The list of courses along with the course descriptions are available from this page.

 BIB 401 – Wisdom Literature